There’s nothing like a good old-fashioned cookout.

 Mareya Ibrahim, 53, chef and author of Eat Like You Give a Fork: The Real Dish on Eating to Thrive, suggests that as the day of the event draws closer, you start by cleaning the grill.
 “A good stainless steel grill brush can help get rid of stubborn meat, cheese and vegetables,” she says.

-Choose the food
+2. Choose the right food

 Rick Mace, owner and executive chef of Tropical Smokehouse in West Palm Beach, Florida, says he plans his barbecue menus in three parts: “snacks to welcome folks to the party, the main spread, and some sweet or savory snacks for noshing afterwards.”